lzear/eslint-plugin-ninja/docs/index.md

       link: https://github.com/lzear/eslint-plugin-dont

 features:
-  - title: ESLint Powered
+  - title: ESLint powered
     details: Use the plugin inside ESLint to improve your code and make rules for other developers.
+  - title: Objectively better
+    details: All the rules are the best rules.
+You can't find better rules anywhere else.
-  - title: Fixable Rules
+  - title: Fixable rules
-    details: All errors can be safely fixed automatically with ESLint.
+    details: Most errors can be safely fixed automatically with ESLint.
 You don't have to do anything!
-  - title: ESM, TypeScript, JSX
-    details: A large number of rules, including support for ESM, TypeScript and JSX.
-  - title: It's Just Beautiful
+  - title: It's just beautiful
-    details: Enjoy the look of your code, let it be awesome
+    details: Enjoy the look of your code, let it be awesome.
 ---